Learn about dementia

 - Stay engaged socially.

-- Support early childhood education and lifelong learning.
+- Support early education and lifelong learning.

-The best time to detect dementia is in the early stages.
 Talk about it if you or a loved one are experiencing signs of Alzheimer’s disease or other forms of dementia, and see your health care provider to address your concerns.
 The earlier dementia is detected, the greater your opportunity to participate in planning for your care.

 Pay attention to how frequently you or a loved one is experiencing the 10 warning signs: